10 Tips to Help With Employee Engagement—Especially During COVID Stress

 If you care about employee engagement and building a strong workplace culture, you probably have some questions and challenges—especially in a world still coping with the effects of COVID-19 on mental health and stress at work.

-That’s why, at this year’s People Success Summit, a panel of Glint People Scientists came together to share some of their top tips and advice on everything from connecting with front-line employees to rethinking employee engagement benchmarks.
+That’s why, at the most recent People Success Summit, a panel of Glint People Scientists came together to share some of their top tips and advice on everything from connecting with front-line employees to rethinking employee engagement benchmarks.

 Just in case you’re unfamiliar with the field of People Science, here’s a quick definition: it’s an agile and people-centric approach to the study and practice of happiness and success at work.
 In short, People Scientists are experts who work every day with organizations to help people bring their best selves to work and do their best work.